 However, in professional contexts, RTMP is still widely used.
 For those customers who have systems based on RTMP, robust infrastructure is needed for deployment.
 Rackfish can help.

-Rackfish provides robust options for deploying RTMP streams on a new redundant deployment platform.
+Rackfish provides robust RTMP stream distribution options on a new redundant deployment platform.

 Why Rackfish RTMP?